Stamps 101 |

 Lets imagine you were collecting airplane stamps - stamps featuring illustrations of airplanes.
 Your first and best move would be to contact the ATA (American Topical Association) and request a list of airplane stamps.
 You would then receive a list of stamps with the Scott catalog numbers referencing these items.
 One of those listings might include the 1945 Plane and Radio Tower stamp from Chile - Scott # C108.

 Now, all you do is look it up in your nifty 5-volume edition of the Scott Catalog and decide if that is a stamp you would like to see in your collection.
-If you decided that you did, you would mark that one as a go and set out to find it among the others you have decided you’ve just gotta have!
-Now, the 1945 Plane and Radio Tower issue is only estimated between $.25 - $.55, so you won’t have any problem funding that addition to your new collection!
+If you decided that you did, you would mark that one as a go and set out to find it among the others you have decided youve just gotta have!
+Now, the 1945 Plane and Radio Tower issue is only estimated between $.25 - $.55, so you wont have any problem funding that addition to your new collection!
 With the Scott number, you can reference the item in auction lists or search for the Scott # in the Stamp One Stamp Search!

-Grade & Condition - The grade and condition of stamps greatly determine their value.
+Grade & Condition - The grade and condition of

-Grade addresses only centering and cancellations.Condition refers to the factors other than the grade.
+Grade addresses only centering and cancellations.Condition refers to the factors other

-Only addresses
+Grade Only addresses |

-Refers to factors
+Condition Refers to factors |

 Grading